-The median age at the time of their first surgical procedure was less than one week for children with spina bifida, gastro-intestinal anomalies and abdominal wall defects (Table 3).
+The median age at the time of their first surgical procedure was <1 week for children with spina bifida, gastro-intestinal anomalies and abdominal wall defects (Table 3).
 Figure 1 shows the data, by region, for the median age at the time of their first surgical procedure for children with anomalies that usually undergo surgery after the neonatal period.
 When it came to children with cleft lip, the median age at the time of their first surgical procedure was consistent across regions and there were very small interquartile ranges in all the regions.
 There were more variation in the median age at the time of their first surgical procedure for children with cleft palate.
 The median age at the time of their first surgical procedure for children with cleft palate was within the first year (26-50 weeks) for seven of the nine regions.
-Two had a median age of 60 and 64 weeks, namely Valencian Region (Spain) and Funen (Denmark) respectively.
-For children with congenital hydronephrosis, the median age at the time of their first surgical procedure was in the first year (15-44 weeks) in seven regions but it was 56 and 59 weeks in the East Midlands and South

-Yorkshire (England) and Wales respectively.
-For children with hypospadias the median age at the time of their first surgical procedure was 1 to 2 years in seven regions and 2 to 3 years in Emilia Romagna (Italy) and Valencian Region (Spain).
+Two had a median age of 60 and 64 weeks, namely Valencian Region (Spain) and Funen (Denmark), respectively.
+For children with congenital hydronephrosis, the median age at the time of their first surgical procedure was in the first year (15-44 weeks) in seven regions but it was 56 and 59 weeks in the East Midlands and South Yorkshire (England) and Wales, respectively.
+For children with hypospadias the median age at the time of their first surgical procedure was 1-2 years in seven regions and 2-3 years in Emilia Romagna (Italy) and Valencian Region (Spain).
 Most children with craniosynostosis underwent the first surgery in the first year with some variation in interquartile ranges in the regions.
-In the East Midlands and South Yorkshire (England) and the Thames Valley (England) the median age at the time of their first surgical procedure was after one year (60 and 64 weeks respectively).
-For children with clubfoot the median age at the time of their first surgical procedure ranged from seven weeks in Wessex (England) to 30 weeks in the East Midlands and South Yorkshire (England) and was 10-20 weeks for five regions.
-There were very narrow interquartile ranges for most regions which indicated a general agreement on the age at surgery for clubfoot within each geographical area.
+In the East Midlands and South Yorkshire (England) and the Thames Valley (England) the median age at the time of their first surgical procedure was after 1 year (60 and 64 weeks, respectively).
+For children with clubfoot the median age at the time of their first surgical procedure ranged from 7 weeks in Wessex (England) to 30 weeks in the East Midlands and South Yorkshire (England) and was 10-20 weeks for five regions.
+There were very narrow interquartile ranges for most regions, which indicated a general agreement on the age at surgery for clubfoot within each geographical area.

-The median number of surgical procedures for children with any congenital anomaly that had surgery before the age of five years was 2.0 (95%CI 1.98-2.02), which was consistent for all regions.
+The median number of surgical procedures for children with any congenital anomaly that had surgery before the age of 5 years was 2.0 (95% CI 1.98-2.02), which was consistent for all regions.

 The median number of surgical procedures for children with specific isolated congenital anomalies are given in Table 3.
-This shows that the median number of procedures within the first five years was less than three for most of the anomalies presented.
-For children with congenital cataract the median number of surgical procedures was 3.6 (95% CI 3.1- 4.2) and children with oesophageal atresia had the highest median number of surgical procedures before five years of age, which was 4.5 (95% CI 3.3- 5.8).
+This shows that the median number of procedures within the first 5 years was less than three for most of the anomalies presented.
+For children with congenital cataract the median number of surgical procedures was 3.6 (95% CI 3.1-4.2) and children with oesophageal atresia had